loftuxab/alfresco-ubuntu-install/README.md

 --------
 It is sometimes useful to have a front-end for your Tomcat Alfresco instance.
 Since Tomcat runs default on port 8080, you can use Nginx as proxy.
 It is also a lot easier to add ssl support.
 The default config includes sample configuration for this.
 Share resource files (anything loaded from /share/res/) is cached in nginx, so it doesn't need to be fetched from tomcat.

 The script will use the latest version of the Ubuntu package from Nginx instead of default Ubuntu nginx packages.
-This allows for spdy support, sample config for this is included (you need an ssl certificate for this).
+This allows for http/2 support.

+The default config file is found in folder `/etc/nginx/conf.d/alfresco.conf`.
+If you want to use ssl, you can replace this file with the sample config in `alfresco.conf.ssl`.
+Common settings is found in file `basic-settings.conf`.

 **Caveat:** The upload progress bar in Share will show the upload as complete when the upload from client to nginx is complete, but the upload from nginx to Tomcat Share/Alfresco continues shortly.
 Usually this is barely noticeable, since server connections speeds are a lot faster than client server connections.